 Life Plan Communities (aka “Continuing Care Retirement Communities”)

 A Life Plan Community, like United Zion Retirement Community, is a retirement community designed to offer continuum of living options as you age.
 They provide continued and long-term care to seniors from active adult independent residential living apartments and cottages to Personal Care to Long-Term Nursing Care.
+For information about short-term rehabilitation care, click here.

 Life Plan Communities make it easier for you to plan your retirement from an early stage.
 By signing up for a Life Plan Community, you do not need to worry about finding the next level of care if you need it as you know that the community you are in can provide the needed care.
 Most folks start with apartments and cottages where residents live independently.
 These communities offer a variety of amenities from on-campus dining, social activities, fitness center, on-campus salon and more.
 Plus, they can receive services like housekeeping, laundry, grounds and maintenance.
 These additional services and knowing that skilled care is available in the future reduces worries and provides more care-free living.